Stress and Health

 Please note: Stress & Health does not consider manuscripts presenting the results of animal studies.
 Moreover, case reports are not considered for publication in the journal.
 Authors of case reports are encouraged to submit to the Wiley Open Access journal, Clinical Case Reports (http://www.clinicalcasesjournal.com) which aims directly to improve health outcomes by identifying and disseminating examples of best clinical practice.

 Generic or chemical names should be used for all compounds, materials and products should be identified.
-The species of any animals used should be stated precisely.
 Sources of unusual materials and chemicals, and the manufacturer and model of equipment used, should be indicated.
 Materials and products should be identified in the text by the generic name followed by the trade name in brackets.

 All abbreviations should be preceded the first time they appear by the full name except the SI symbols for units which are to be used without explanation.
 Distinction should be made between capital and lower case letters, between the letter O and zero, between the letter I and number one and prime, between k and kappa.